unnamedtiger/check/README.md

 It is inspired by [Go vet](https://pkg.go.dev/cmd/vet) and similar tools for other programming languages, like [Clang-Tidy](https://clang.llvm.org/extra/clang-tidy/).
 Built as a plugin architecture, it is easy to extend `check` to handle additional rules.
 It is designed to handle many different programming languages, allowing for reuse of plugins over multi-language codebases as long as the individual programming languages aren't too different.
+This allows you to slim down on the additional tools you're running.

 ## Design Decisions / Limitations